The safety of self-hatred

 ‘I don’t know…’

-Find the complete article in Carolyn's new book, 'Unshame: healing trauma-based shame through psychotherapy', available for preorder!
+Find the complete article in Carolyn's new book, 'Unshame: healing trauma-based shame through psychotherapy', available now!

 A word of explanation

 I had therapy mainly between 2006 and 2015.
 These blog posts are not verbatim accounts of sessions, but rather the client equivalent of ‘case studies’ - amalgamations of various sessions, ‘narratively true’ rather than ‘historically true’.
 Although often written for stylistic purposes in the present tense, they are very much from a past period of my life.
 Ideally they should be read within the wider context of other blog posts, articles and my book, to give a more integrated and rounded sense of where I was at, where I’m at now, and the process that took place between those two points.
 I have been on a journey of recovery, and the difference in me from when I was in therapy (especially at the beginning) to now is testament to the brain’s ability to recover from even the most appalling suffering.